Fudan-iGEM/2024-wiki/src/entrepreneurship.md

     </div>
 </div>

- After assessing the actual conditions of GEM's production line, we quickly identified the most suitable processing phase for the MINERAL project.
+ After assessing the actual conditions of GEM's production line, we quickly identified the most suitable processing phase for our [MINERAL](/fudan/description/) product.
 Consequently, we successfully reached a technical cooperation agreement and later received the relevant wastewater samples from GEM.
-After we got [result](#https://2024.igem.wiki/fudan/result) and shared it with GEM, they conveyed even stronger willingness to carry out further cooperation with us.
+After we got [results](/fudan/results/) and shared it with GEM, they conveyed even stronger willingness to carry out further cooperation with us.

 <div style="text-align: center;" id="fig15">
     <img src="https://static.igem.wiki/teams/5115/entrepreneurship/wastewater.webp" style="width:100%">